 - b) Masks are required for everyone, regardless of COVID-19 vaccination status, in the following settings: - i.
 On public transit (examples: airplanes, ships, ferries, trains, subways, buses, taxis, and ride-shares) - ii.
 In transportation hubs (examples: airport, bus terminal, marina, train station, seaport or other port, subway station, or any other area that provides transportation), - iii.
 Indoors in K-12 schools, childcare and other youth settings.
 (Note: This may change as updated State K-12 school guidance is forthcoming, pending updates for K-12 operational guidance from the CDC.), - iv.
 Healthcare settings (including long term care facilities), - v.
 State and local correctional facilities and detention centers, and - vi.
+Homeless shelters, emergency shelters, and cooling centers, vii.
+Any business or government office serving the public that requires everyone to wear a mask.

-Homeless shelters, emergency shelters, and cooling centers. - c) Masks are required for unvaccinated and partially vaccinated individuals in indoor public settings and businesses (examples: retail, restaurants, theaters, family entertainment centers, meetings, and state and local government offices serving the public, among others). - d) Recommendation: In settings where there is close contact with other people who may not be fully vaccinated, individuals should consider wearing a higher level of protection, such as wearing two masks ("double masking") or a wearing a respirator (e.g., KN95 or N95).
+- c) Masks are required for unvaccinated and partially vaccinated individuals in indoor public settings and businesses (examples: retail, restaurants, theaters, family entertainment centers, meetings, and state and local government offices serving the public, among others). - d) Recommendation: In settings where there is close contact with other people who may not be fully vaccinated, individuals should consider wearing a higher level of protection, such as wearing two masks ("double masking") or a wearing a respirator (e.g., KN95 or N95).
 This is particularly important if an individual is not fully vaccinated and is in an indoor or crowded outdoor setting. - e) In settings where masks are required only for unvaccinated and partially vaccinated individuals, businesses, venue operators or hosts may choose to: - i.
 Continue to require all patrons to wear masks, regardless of their vaccination status (Strong recommendation for all indoor settings); - ii.
 Post clearly visible and easy to read signage, with or without having an employee at all entry points to communicate the masking requirements for patrons who are not fully vaccinated, and allow fully vaccinated patrons to self-attest that they are in compliance prior to entry; or